Freeze brand: Scientific tracking

-Many species have been expirimentally freeze branded to assess the technique's suitability for animal tracking in scientific research.
+Many species have been experimentally freeze branded to assess the technique's suitability for animal tracking in scientific research.
 (See Freeze brand above for some of these attempts.)
 Amphibians have proved one of the more successful applications, though freeze branding in scientific research remains relatively rare compared to traditional methods like tagging and radio tracking.

 Frogs

 A Ricker-complete marking system using freeze brands has been tested on tailed frogs.
 Previous methods of marking wild amphibians intended for recapture included hot branding, toe clipping, jaw tags, elastic waistbands and India ink scarification.
 These can be broadly categorized into tagging and mutilation.
 In scientific circles freeze branding is considered a kind of tagging: it has no permanent effect other than to identify individuals.
 Mutilation, on the other hand, can strongly affect an individual's life history.
 This may subsequently pollute scientific data gathered from studying animals that have been marked through mutilation.
 Toe-clipping is commonly used but it can affect the anuran's motor skills and also cause weight loss.
 These consequences of human interference will all affect an animal's mortality rate and hence invalidate scientific conclusions drawn from their study.
 Freeze branding is therefore seen as a permanent and low-impact means of tracking amphibians.

 Freeze branding was tested on frogs that were released into the wild after branding and later recaptured.
 One set of researchers used a branding iron made from a length of copper wire, cooled in a dry ice ethanol bath for 30 minutes.
 The brand was then applied to the anuran's skin for about ten seconds.
 The brand was then re-cooled for 20–30 seconds before being applied to a new frog.
 By using various numbers and orientations while differentiating for sex, it is possible to create a sufficient number of combinations to mark large populations of frogs.

 The frog's brands were healed and readable within 24 hours of application, making this method nearly immediately effective as a tracking system.
 The branded area gradually loses its pigmentation such that older brands become almost completely transparent, increasing their legibility over time.